-Following a suggestion by Keith Culver in a recent article on the Hart-Dworkin debate, I will call Hart's concept of law a relational concept of law, as it proposes to take a 'sidelong view' of law in relation to social rules, coercion and morality.15 We can also characterise the propositional content of such a concept as the set of interconnected theoretical theses Hart defends which are meant to identify and explain significant insights about law and its place in social life.
+Following a suggestion by Keith Culver in a recent article on the Hart-Dworkin debate, I will call Hart's concept of law a relational concept of law, as it proposes to take a 'sidelong view' of law in relation to social rules, coercion and morality.
+We can also characterise the propositional content of such a concept as the set of interconnected theoretical theses Hart defends which are meant to identify and explain significant insights about law and its place in social life.

 There are two main observations to make about Hart's relational concept of law.
 First, the relations and their accompanying explanations which together constitute Hart's account of the concept of law are meant to be organisational and explanatory tools for understanding diverse legal phenomena, ranging from primitive non-systemic law to state law to international law.
 Understood in this way, the relations are general tools for use in conceiving law - understanding what it means to live under law - not only in particular contexts, but whenever and wherever law is to be found.
 The relations, in other words, are tools we are meant to carry with us as we experience and consider diverse manifestations of law.
 Indeed, I think the very structure of The Concept of Law bears this out.
-When Hart moves to international law in the final chapter he takes all the relations and their explanations with him, though, as readers familiar with that chapter know, he finds significant differences in the result of their application to international law.16 necessary features and relations, leaving consideration of contingent features and relations to other types of study as Raz suggests we should.
+When Hart moves to international law in the final chapter he takes all the relations and their explanations with him, though, as readers familiar with that chapter know, he finds significant differences in the result of their application to international law.

+The second observation to make about Hart's relational concept of law is that it would be a distortion to suppose that each relation - by nature and application - is exclusively concerned with identifying necessary features and relations, leaving consideration of contingent features and relations to other types of study as Raz suggests we should.
 The features and relations include contingent features and relations, in such a way that the contingency of the features and relations is to be borne in mind at all times when conceiving of law in particular contexts as well as in general.
 This requires a bit of elaboration.